Djokaras/order-summary-component/README.md

   - [Useful resources](#useful-resources)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

+Your challenge is to build out this order summary card component and get it looking as close to the design as possible.

+You can use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

-Users should be able to:
+Your users should be able to:

 - See hover states for interactive elements

+Want some support on the challenge?
+[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.

 ### Screenshot